 The NJR may also undertake additional national roles and responsibilities, including supporting National Coordinating Judges with the management of NPAs.
 This will involve supporting the judge with the development of coherent and consistent practice and procedure in the NPA, analyses of workload in the NPA, judicial education for judges in the NPA and liaison with, and education of, the profession in the NPA.

 Local leadership role - Judicial Registrars

-The NJR will play a key leadership role in support of Judicial Registrars and the work that they undertake including:
+The NJR will play a key leadership role in support of Judicial Registrars and the work that they undertake, particularly on a local basis, including: